CTSC Program Leadership

 Dr. Meyers serves as Director of the Research Education and Training Program.
 Dr. Meyers is a Professor and Chair of the Department of Internal Medicine His research focuses on cancer medicine.
 He has conducted studies in the molecular biology of advanced cancer and conducted many clinical trials in investigational cancer therapy.
 Currently he works in health services research of cancer care, specifically in palliative care/ supportive care as a model of quality.
 His current NCI grant investigates the simultaneous provision of palliative care and cancer investigational therapy to patients in Phase I or II trials.
 Dr. Meyers has served as director of the UC Davis Cancer Center clinical trials group, building a premier organization.
 He is committed to education of scholars from diverse backgrounds.
 He serves on national committees that deal with educational policy.
 He has extensive mentoring experience, having been a major professor for two Ph.D. candidates who now have University appointments.
 He has mentored oncology fellows, several of whom have University appointments, and has begun to develop trainees in Palliative Care.
 Dr. Meyers has multiple junior faculty mentees as Department Chair and he sponsors two individuals for Robert Wood Johnson generalist physician awards in primary care.
 He is pleased to be the PI on the Mentored Clinical Research Training Program within the CTSC and PI of the stem cell training grant.
 Dr. Meyers is a member of the CTSC Oversight and Governance Committee.

-Dr. Kravitz is Professor and Co-vice Chair for Research in the Department of Internal Medicine.
-He is a general internist and health services researcher whose interests include physician behavior, health communication, and preparing patients to become more effective agents for quality of care.
-He is a recipient of the UC Davis School of Medicine Research Award, Ambassador of Diversity Award, Dean's Mentoring Award, and serves as thethe Associate Director of the K12 program.
+Dr. Holmes is Professor and Vice Chair for Research in the Department of Emergency Medicine.
+He is an emergency medicine researcher whose interests include the initial evaluation and management of injured patients with a particular focus on injured children.
+He is a recipient of the UC Davis Dean's Mentoring Award and serves as the Associate Director of the KL2 program and Co-Director of the UC Davis Emergency Medicine K12 Research Training Program.

 Julie Schweitzer, Ph.D.